 Ariocarpus fissuratus 'Godzilla'

 Ariocarpus fissuratus 'Godzilla' is an odd plant with strongly structured surface.
-It has been probably developed by Japanese growers from Ariocarpus fissuratus, and there are several slightly different types.
+It is a popular Japanese cultivar and there are several slightly different forms.
 The strongly structured surface and the deep color of the plants are typical, but greener or woollier plants are in the variation range of this cultivar.
 This cactus has a woolly crown, from which emerge bright pink-violet flowers that last for 3 to 4 days.
 The flowers are up to 2 inches (5 cm) in diameter.

 How to Grow and Care